fdosani/better-interviews/README.md

 ##### Choose your path

-As a initial option the thought is you allow the candidate to pick from several options which they are comfortable with in terms of conducting their technical interview.

-> While these option may not solve for all the potential issues it helps minimize some of the bias and allow for candidates to select a path they are most comfortable with.
-Again this is a work in progress!
-Please consider contributing.
+It is important to allow candidates to "choose their own path," because different personalities will shine best in different scenarios.
+You want the candidate to be as comfortable as possible during their coding interview.
+While these option may not solve for all the potential issues it helps minimize some of the bias.

+> This is a work in progress.
+If you have additional ideas/formats, please consider contributing.

-1. Take home exam
-   - Company specific curated take home assignment which the candidate would do on their own time and turn in for grading
+1. **Timed take home exam or exercise**, from a small list of problems.
+This is a company specific curated take home assignment which the candidate would do on their own time and turn in for grading/evaluation.

-2. Complete an assignment (from a list of smallish problems):
-   - Candidate would get this "homework" before their interview to complete.
-   - They would submit their solution 1-2 hours before for review by the
-     interviewee.
-This allows for time to review and formulate some questions and suggestions in response.
-   - Interviewer would then asking probing questions about the solution to get a sense of the reasons for their design choices, thought process, and over all structure.
-   - A final step might be to perform a small refactoring of the code to properly verify the knowledge of the candidate, and get a sense of their working style.
-This might be a pair-programming session.
+  - Pros:
+    - It allows candidates to do the evaluation on their own time.
+    - If timed, if better puts candidates on equal footing.
+    - Interviewee can pre-formulate questions and suggestions in response to what the candidate turned in.
+  - Cons:
+    - Candidates that are care takers (individuals with kids or those taking care of parents or the like) or individuals that are commited to extracurriculars, such as community sports, religion, or volunteerism are at a disadvantage, because they have less time after hours focus to be able to complete the exam.
+    - As an untimed test, this puts the previous category at a bigger disadvantage.
+You can say, "this only takes two hours," but in reality those with extra time after hours will put in more time and those who can't won't be able to.

+2. **On-site coding test**.

-3. Their own personal project
+3. **Present personal project**
    - TBD

-4. Live coding / white boarding (else option)
+4. **Live coding / white boarding**
    - TBD